-Come visit one of the best places to go birding in North America.
-The Rio Grande Valley is an ecologically rich area where Chihuahuan desert, subtropical Tamaulipan thorn forest, riparian woodlands, resacas (former channels or oxbows of a river), coastal marshes and prairies all come together here to make this an oasis for birds.
-There are many parks that protect rare habitat and these parks are an oasis for many species of wildlife.
-We will visit many of these parks such as the Bentsen-Rio Grande State Park where we will walk through riparian woodlands and thorn forests to visit some feeding stations where we will look for Plain Chachalaca, Altamira Oriole, Long-billed Thrasher, Golden-fronted Woodpecker, and White-tipped Dove.
+On this six day trip we’ll visit many of these parks such as the Bentsen-Rio Grande State Park where we will walk through riparian woodlands and thorn forest to visit some feeding stations, looking for Plain Chachalaca, Altamira Oriole, Long-billed Thrasher, Golden-fronted Woodpecker, and White-tipped Dove.
 Sometimes Tropical Parula and Northern Beardless Tyrannulet are found here as well.

 No birding trip is complete without a visit to a water treatment facility.
-The Edinburgh Wetlands World Birding Center has an impressive interpretive center and the adjacent settling ponds is an excellent location to spot Black-bellied Whistling Duck, Green Kingfisher, Little Grebe as well as numerous heron and egrets.
+The Edinburgh Wetlands World Birding Center has an impressive interpretive center and the adjacent settling ponds is an excellent location to spot Black-bellied Whistling Duck, Green Kingfisher, and Little Grebe, as well as numerous heron and egrets.

 Heading West, we encounter the dry scrub where we should find Curve-billed Thrasher and Verdin.
 Famous birding spots like Salineno and Falcon State park should give us opportunities for Audubon’s Oriole, Scaled Quail, and Pyrrhuloxia, while visiting the historic town of Roma, overlooking the Rio Grande River, will give us perspective on the meaning and impact our southern border has on these communities.